qai222/CrystalGraph/readme.md

 ### Suggestions for string representations
 1. Allow parallel edges and self-loops.
 I don't know how to do this in SMILES.
-For SELFIES it seems we can just add two characters with `Q=0` and `Q=-1`, i.e. parallel edges are rings with size 1 and self-loops are rings with size 0.
+For SELFIES it seems we can just add two characters with `Q=1` and `Q=0`, i.e. parallel edges are rings of size 2 and self-loops are rings of size 1.
 2. For inorganic structures we can extend alphabet to include building units, see [znpo.py](examples/znpo.py).
 3. From CIF to string, bond type has to be determined for each edge.
 This is *largely* solved for organics but I'm not sure there is a robust method for inorganic structures, especially when hydrogen atoms are missing.